U.S. Route 301 toll road open today in Middletown area

-No toll booths, no cash accepted with new automatic toll-by-plate or EZ-Pass on 14-mile bypass of Route 301 in Middletown, from the Maryland line to Route 1 at the Roth Bridge near St. Georges.
+No toll booths, no cash accepted with new automatic toll-by-plate or EZ-Pass on 14-mile bypass.
 SEE A COMPUTER-ANIMATED DRIVE ON THE NEW ROAD with this story.

 The new toll road designed as a bypass to take traffic off of U.S. Route 301 through Middletown is scheduled to open today, Thursday, Jan.
 10.